pkmn/smogon/pkmn/README.md

 - `@pkmn/smogon` fetches the latest data as opposed to `@smogon/sets` where the data only updates approximately monthly when a new package is released.
 - `@pkmn/smogon` supports returning analysis and moveset information as opposed to just sets.
-- `@pkmn/smogon` provides some higher level functionality, containing logic for selecting the 'best' sets for a particular format as opposed to simply providing all sets for a Pokémon across every format.

 Both packages rely on [`smogon`](https://www.npmjs.com/package/smogon) to handle fetching the raw data from Smogon but make different tradeoffs that may appeal to different types of applications.